NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges: Discussion

+For the Milky Way, the reference model is provided as $L_{\nu}$ \citep{Natale2022}; we recast it to $\lambda L_{\lambda}=\nu L_{\nu}$ and normalize by $L_{\odot}$, without applying any distance scaling.
+For NGC~3521, we convert the best-fit model flux density $F_{\nu}$ to spectral luminosity via $L_{\nu}=4\pi D^{2}F_{\nu}$, adopting $D=10.7 \mathrm{Mpc}$, and then compute $\lambda L_{\lambda}=\nu L_{\nu}$ and $\lambda L_{\lambda}/L_{\odot}$.
+This representation allows as a direct comparison of the emitted power per logarithmic wavelength (or frequency) interval and facilitates comparisons with other galaxies without any rescaling to the distance of NGC~3521.
+We also included the Milky Way 28~MHz point in intrinsic luminosity by converting the UTR-2 flux density scaled to $D=10.7 \mathrm{Mpc}$ back to intrinsic luminosity using the same distance.

-Fig.~\ref{fig:MW-NGC3521_SED} demonstrates that the Milky Way and NGC~3521 have remarkably similar \emph{shapes} of their panchromatic SEDs, but systematically different \emph{amplitudes} in several key wavelength ranges.
-After scaling the intrinsic Milky Way SED from \citet{Natale2022} to the distance of NGC~3521, the two curves closely overlap across UV to the near-IR (\(\lambda \sim 0.3{-}3~\mu\)m), including the position and height of the stellar bump around \(1~\mu\)m with comparable underlying stellar populations and total stellar luminosities.
-The overall shape of the dust and radio components is also similar: both SEDs exhibit a broad far-IR peak around \(\lambda \sim 60{-}200~\mu\)m and a smooth decline into the radio cm– and decameter range.
-The Milky Way flux density at 28~MHz (yellow star), scaled to 10.7~Mpc, lies very close to the extrapolated low-frequency tail of the NGC~3521 model.
+Figure~\ref{fig:MW-NGC3521_SED} demonstrates that the Milky Way and NGC~3521 have remarkably similar \emph{shapes} of their panchromatic SEDs, but systematically different \emph{amplitudes} in several key wavelength ranges.
+In the $\lambda L_{\lambda}/L_{\odot}$ representation, the two curves closely overlap across UV to the near-IR ($\lambda \sim 0.3{-}3~\mu$m), including the position and height of the stellar bump around $1~\mu$m.
+The overall shape of the dust and radio components is also similar: both SEDs exhibit a broad far-IR peak around $\lambda \sim 60{-}200~\mu$m and a smooth decline into the radio cm-- and decameter range.
+The Milky Way 28~MHz point lies very close to the extrapolated low-frequency tail of the NGC~3521 model.
+While the similarity of the MW and NGC3521 in terms of SED features and qualitative shape is indeed striking, there are notable differences.

+In the mid- and far-IR, NGC~3521 is systematically brighter than the scaled Milky Way template, with stronger PAH features and a higher far-IR peak.
+A factor of $\gtrsim2$ in the dust peak corresponds to $\simeq0.3$ dex in luminosity normalization.
+In a broader population context, this is comparable to the intrinsic dispersion expected among local, massive star-forming discs: the width of the local star-forming ``main sequence'' is $\sim0.3$--0.45 dex from $M_\star\sim10^{10}$ to $10^{11}M_\odot$ \citep{Popesso2019}.
+The dust scaling relations for nearby star-forming galaxies show a similar $\sim$0.3--0.4 dex scatter in dust normalization, e.g., in $M_{\rm dust}/M_\star$) \citep{DeLooze2020}.
+Thus, while the offset is physically meaningful (reflecting a higher current dust luminosity and reprocessed output in NGC~3521), it is not exceptional relative to the expected scatter for galaxies with $L\sim10^{10}$--$10^{11}$.
+An additional, physically motivated caveat is that the Milky Way dust mass entering template-based comparisons may itself be underestimated by \cite{Natale2022}.